HaGRID - HAnd Gesture Recognition Image Dataset

-In this paper we present the HaGRID dataset to design HGR systems.
-It contains more than half a million images divided into 18 classes of gesture signs (Figure~\ref{fig: gestures}), which are not language-oriented.
-Such gestures are chosen for the design of a device control system and serve one semiotic functional role~\cite{roles}.
-Semiotic gestures help communicate information between people and, in our cases, they are used for human-computer interaction.
-Section~\ref{HaGRID Dataset} will describe how to design dynamic gestures using selected static gestures, i.e. create ergotic gestures (another functional role, which corresponds to the capacity to manipulate objects) by semiotic gestures.
-A small lexicon of functional gestures in the dataset is conceived to reduce HGR system complexity and avoid unnecessary cognitive load on the device user~\cite{cogn}.
-It is necessary to have comfortably designed actions while using gesture control systems.
-All presented gestures were selected as the most useful for this purpose\cite{comfort}.
-We also added an extra class with samples of natural hand movements and called it ``no gesture".
-All the images differ in background, lighting, scene, and subjects.
-This heterogeneity is achieved by using two crowdsourcing platforms, namely, Yandex.Toloka\footnote{\url{https://toloka.yandex.ru}} and ABC Elementary\footnote{\url{https://elementary.activebc.ru}}.
-All samples in the dataset are high resolution and collected in the RGB format.
+This paper presents the HaGRID dataset to design the above HGR system for home automation devices and services because existing datasets' characteristics are insufficient (Section~\ref{Related Work}).
+The proposed dataset contains more than half a million images divided into 18 classes of not-language-oriented gesture signs (Fig.~\ref{fig: gestures}).
+Such gestures are chosen to design a device control system and serve one semiotic functional role.
+Section~\ref{Dynamic} of this paper presents a methodology for designing dynamic ergotic gestures by combining a set of static semiotic ones.
+A small lexicon of the most comfortably designed actions in the dataset is conceived to reduce HGR system complexity and avoid unnecessary cognitive load on the device user.
+We also added an extra class with samples of natural hand movements and called it ``no gesture” to avoid false positive triggering.
+Remarkably, our dataset consists of many images per class, all with considerable context, which differs in background, lighting, scene, and subjects.
+This heterogeneity is achieved using two crowdsourcing platforms, namely, \thefootnote{\arabic{footnote}}Yandex.Toloka\footnote{\url{https://toloka.yandex.ru}} and \thefootnote{\arabic{footnote}}ABC Elementary\footnote{\url{https://elementary.activebc.ru}}.
+The dataset creation pipeline is also provided in this paper as a contribution.

-The rest of the paper is structured as follows: in section 2 we review the related work that describes some of the existing HGR datasets; section 3 provides the whole process of creating the dataset; section 4 presents several models trained on the dataset and the experimental results.
-In conclusion, we describe the main directions for future work.
+The HaGRID was annotated by bounding boxes to (1) design dynamic manipulative gestures, (2) error-free recognition at long distances, and in cases where there are several people in the frame, (3) simplify full-frame hand gesture classification task by reducing it to cropped hand image classification.
+Also, we paid attention to other gesture user experiences, i.e., the beat dancer \thefootnote{\arabic{footnote}}app\footnote{\url{https://apps.sber.ru/salute-apps/}} implemented in our devices -- this requires recognizing both hands in the frame, which is impossible without box markup.
+Besides, bounding box annotations are more stable than keypoint annotations under challenging conditions such as extremal lighting and large subject-to-camera distance.

+In Section~\ref{Ablation Study} of this paper, we provided the set of dataset ablation experiments to explore the degree of dataset characteristics' influence on the result of solving the HGR as classification and detection problems.
+Besides, we conducted experiments to demonstrate that the HaGRID can be a sufficient dataset for pretraining HGR models with the following finetuning.